 If you don`t fulfill the minimum academic requirements (GSU), you may contact your county administration (fylkeskommune) and seek advice and counsel on taking the obligatory subjects in Norwegian secondary school and obtain the minimum academic requirements by those.
 (If you live in Oslo you can contact Oslo Adult Education Centre for this.)
 The county administration also provides information about Norwegian language courses.
 Please note that this service is, however, only available for residents of Norway.

-For more information about adult learning, and also an overview of all Norwegian county administrations, please visit the following website: www.vigo.no.
+For more information about adult learning, please visit the following website: www.vigo.no.

 If you are an international student without a Norwegian citizenship or a residence permit, you have to apply to the specific university or university college offering the study program you are interested in.
 Universities and university colleges offer some bachelor’s programs for international students.
 Admission to these programs does not require proficiency in Norwegian.
 Some universities and university colleges have bachelor’s programs with a one-year course in Norwegian in the first year.
 Others offer English-language bachelor’s programs.
 For information on programs for international students, see Studyinnorway.no under the title ”What can I study?” in the left menu on the website.
 If you wish to apply for admission to these programs, you have to apply directly to the institutions.
 Please contact them directly for all matters concerning your eligibility for their study program.